USING NURSING SIMULATION: 3 HELPFUL LESSON PLANS

 1) CLINICAL DAY REPLACEMENT

-The lesson plans for a Clinical Day Replacement are based on this concept, though heavily dependent on the less expensive and resource-intensive Real Life.
+The lesson plans for a Clinical Day Replacement are based on this concept though heavily dependent on the less expensive and resource-intensive Real Life.
 The lesson plans suggest a variety of activities for a 6-hour class period, including individual, small group, and large group viewing of the scenarios.
 High-fidelity, manikin-based simulation can be a part of this activity, if available.
-The “station” approach can be used as an alternative with the lesson plans.
+Educators can use the “station” approach as an alternative with the lesson plans.

 2) SMALL GROUPS